mershark/mershark/README.md

 With a robust history in Sales & Marketing and Operations & Fund Management, I've seamlessly transitioned into the world of Software Development.
 Passionate about Full-Stack Software Development, I've made the decision to turn my part-time endeavor into a full-time pursuit, combining my love for technology with my practical business experience.

-🔭 Currently working on enhancing my Web Development skill at Microverse<br>
+🔭 Currently working on enhancing my Web Development skill at Microverse.<br>
 👯 Seeking collaboration on exciting Software Development projects.<br>
 🤝 Need help with Advancing my knowledge in specific Web Development areas.<br>
 💬 Ask me about my Accounting, Sales and Marketing background and why I transitioned into Software Development.<br>